coehne/svelteKitOnFirebase/README.md

       --project="projectId" # Change this to your project id
 ```

-Afterwards, the app should be accessible via the URL shown in the Firebase CLI.
+Afterwards, the app should be accessible via the URL shown in the Firebase CLI output.

 ## Terraform

-If you use Terraform for your GCP Cloud, you might find it helpfull that the deploy command will enable the following Google APIs: - cloudfunctions.googleapis.com - cloudbuild.googleapis.com - artifactregistry.googleapis.com
+If you use Terraform for your GCP setup, you might find it helpful to know that the deploy command will enable the following Google APIs: - cloudfunctions.googleapis.com - cloudbuild.googleapis.com - artifactregistry.googleapis.com

 The cloud functions service account will also need the role `roles/artifactregistry.reader`.